 The Need for Tax Audit Defense

-Identity theft and fraud can cause you a lot of trouble including tax problems.
+Identity theft and fraud can cause you much trouble, including tax problems.
 Also, this may lead to a federal state or IRS audit.
 Once it happens, you may need to get a tax audit legal defense to help you resolve it.

 In this modern time, thieves do not only steal your belongings but your identity as well.
-In addition, it is important to be diligent in sharing your personal information.
+In addition, it is essential to be diligent in sharing your personal information.
 Furthermore, no amount of identity theft coverage can prevent your identity from being stolen.
-Also, it takes a lot of precautions and diligence to safeguard your identity.
+Also, safeguarding your identity takes a lot of precautions and diligence.